Special Education Programs & Services

 - We can teach, and children can learn, the explicit expectations for academic and behavioral success in our schools.

-- Children learn these expectations best when they are be modeled by their peers.
+- Children learn these expectations best when they are being modeled by their peers.

 - Individualized plans that ensure safety and minimize disruption will be in place for children who need those, and these are most effective when implemented by both the general education and special education teachers.